- • Quickstart

 The option "Add REST Endpoints" automatically generates a Data Transfer Object (DTO), a Service and a Resource class to provide a REST API with simple CRUD operations for the entity.
 The DTO contains annotations to validate the specified contraints (e.g.

 @Size(max = 255)).
 The option "Add frontend controller" is only available when a frontend has been selected for your application in the General tab.
 It will add a Controller and required Thymeleaf templates on top.
-In the Professional plan, an additional option for pagination is available and will be applied to both, REST and frontend controllers.
+In the Professional plan, additional checkboxes for pagination and a search filter is available and will be applied to both, REST and frontend controllers.

 A total of four types are available for the primary key.